How often have you heard the term “Gamification?” If your answer is never or not often, then that may be about to change.

 On the leaderboard, the drivers receive a score between 1-100.

-This develops a system that allows a company to be more safe and proactive instead of reactive.
+This develops a system that allows a company to be safer and more proactive instead of reactive.

 Competition is encouraged among drivers and has resulted in improved safety and an overall better bottom line.